Twitch Sings: Development

-In October 2018 during TwitchCon, Twitch announced that they'd developed a karaoke video game in collaboration with Harmonix.
-During the opening keynote, Twitch CEO Emmett Shear stated, "We believe in a new category of game that’s made to be streamed, where the audience isn’t just nice to have, they’re crucial to the experience, where the driver’s seat is big enough for your whole community.
+In October 2018 during TwitchCon, Twitch announced that they were developing a karaoke video game in collaboration with Harmonix.
+During the opening keynote, Twitch CEO Emmett Shear stated, "We believe in a new category of game that's made to be streamed, where the audience isn't just nice to have, they're crucial to the experience, where the driver's seat is big enough for your whole community.
 So we teamed up with Harmonix and built a game ourselves."
 Attendees at the convention were among the first to test out the game.
 An open beta would be launched later that month.

 Twitch Sings was released to the public on April 13, 2019 for Microsoft Windows and macOS.
 Mobile versions for iOS and Android were originally planned, but was never released.
 Over 2,000 songs were available at launch.

 On September 4, 2020, Twitch announced that they would be closing Twitch Sings by 2021.
 The platform removed videos and clips relating to the game on December 1, 2020, citing contractual obligations.
 Twitch Sings servers were fully shut down on January 1, 2021.